 A Finite Supply of XRP

-All XRP coins in existence — 100 billion of them — were generated when the Ledger first launched in June 2012.
+All XRP coins in existence — 100 billion of them — were generated when the ledger first launched in June 2012.
 No more XRP coins can be mined.
-A finite supply of XRP also creates a fast and energy-efficient blockchain consensus mechanism, reducing the environmental impact of the network and cutting settlement time to a mere 3-5 seconds.
+A finite supply of XRP also creates a fast and energy-efficient blockchain consensus mechanism, reducing the environmental impact of the network and cutting settlement time to a mere 3-to-5 seconds.

 XRPL's Unique Consensus Mechanism

-The XRP Ledger was designed to be fundamentally different from proof-of-work based blockchains.
-Instead, XRPL uses a unique consensus protocol that depends on a majority of “validators” to record and verify transactions on the Ledger.
-The primary role of validators is to help protect against unintentional forking of the Ledger by coordinating system rules changes.
-Proposed amendments to XRPL require 80% approval for two consecutive weeks by the validator community to ensure a reliable, decentralized solution to the double spend problem.
+The XRP Ledger was designed to be fundamentally different from Proof-of-Work (PoW) based blockchains.
+Instead, XRPL uses a unique consensus protocol that depends on a majority of validators to record and verify transactions on the Ledger.
+The primary role of a validator is to help protect against unintentional forking of the Ledger by coordinating system rules changes.
+Proposed amendments to XRPL require 80% approval for two consecutive weeks by the validator community to ensure a reliable, decentralized solution to the double-spend problem.

 Users on the XRP Ledger can also select a Unique Node List (UNL), a list of validators trusted by that user to order transactions.
 The XRP Ledger has a number of recommended UNLs, and users can choose whichever one they prefer or create their own.

-A consensus mechanism guarantees XRPL’s inherently decentralized nature and permits the network to be upgraded, when participants agree to do so, to make safe forward progress.
+The XRP Ledger’s consensus mechanism guarantees XRPL’s inherently decentralized nature and permits the network to be upgraded — when participants agree to do so — to make safe forward progress.